SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

   OR "Annual review of marine*"
   OR "Advances in marine*"
   OR "African journal of marine*"
+  OR "Applied ocean*"
+  OR "Acta ocean*"
+  OR "Annales de l institut ocean*"
   OR "Archive of fishery and marine*"
+  OR "Asia-pacific journal of ocean law and policy"
   OR "Biologiya moray marine*"
   OR "Bulletin of marine*"
+  OR "Brazilian journal of ocean*"
+  OR "California cooperative ocean*"
   OR "Cahiers de biologie marine*"
+  OR "Cahiers orstom ocean*"
+  OR "China ocean*"
+  OR "Ciencias Marinas"
+  OR "Coastal engineering"
+  OR "Coral reefs"
+  OR "Esturaries and coasts"
+  OR "Estuarine coastal and shelf science"
   OR "Frontiers in marine*"
+  OR "Fisheries ocean*"
+  OR "Fishery bulletin of the national ocean*"
+  OR "IEEE journal of ocean*"
-  OR "Geo marine*"
+  OR "International journal of naval architecture and ocean*" OR "Geo marine*"
+  OR "Gulf and Caribbean Research"
   OR "Helgoland marine*"
   OR "ICES journal of marine*"
   OR "Indian journal of marine*"
   OR "International journal of marine*"
   OR "Journal of experimental marine*"
+  OR "Journal of geophysical research ocean*"
   OR "Journal of marine*"
+  OR "Journal of the marine*"
+  OR "Journal of ocean*"
+  OR "Journal of operational ocean*"
+  OR "Journal of physical ocean*"
+  OR "Journal of sea research"
+  OR "Journal of the waterway port coastal and ocean*" OR "Mediterranean marine science"
   OR "Meeresforschung reports on marine*"
   OR "mer marine*"
   OR "molecular marine*"
+  OR "Physical ocean*"
+  OR "Progress in ocean*"
-  OR "Regional studies in marine*"
+  OR "PROCEEDINGS OF THE INSTITUTION OF CIVIL ENGINEERS-MARITIME ENGINEERING" OR "Regional studies in marine*"
   OR "Research in marine*"
+  OR "Revista de biologia marina y ocean*"
   OR "Russian journal of marine*"
+  OR "Scientia marina"
+  OR "Sea technology"
+  OR "Ships and offshore structures"
   OR "South African journal of marine*"
+  OR "Thalassas"
   OR "Transnav international journal on marine*"
   OR "Vie et milieu serie a biologie marine*"
-  OR "Applied ocean*"
-  OR "China ocean*"
-  OR "Acta ocean*"
-  OR "Annales de l institut ocean*"
-  OR "Applied ocean*"
-  OR "Brazilian journal of ocean*"
-  OR "Cahiers orstom ocean*"
-  OR "California cooperative ocean*"
-  OR "Fisheries ocean*"
-  OR "Fishery bulletin of the national ocean*"
-  OR "IEEE journal of ocean*"
-  OR "International journal of naval architecture and ocean*" OR "Journal of geophysical research ocean*"
-  OR "Journal of ocean*"
-  OR "Journal of operational ocean*"
-  OR "Journal of physical ocean*"
-  OR "Journal of the waterway port coastal and ocean*" OR "Physical ocean*"
-  OR "Progress in ocean*"
-  OR "Revista de biologia marina y ocean*"
   OR "Vie et milieu serie b ocean*"
 )

 ```
 ## 4. Targets

 ## Target 14.1